 It’s also thoughtful to provide sugar-free, gluten-free, and low-sodium options of popular dishes.
 People of all ages are mindful of their health, and this allows everyone to enjoy with less worry.
 We tried this at my family’s Thanksgiving dinner this year.
 We prepared two sweet potato dishes.
 The traditional one was absolutely loaded with brown sugar and butter.
 The second was plain sweet potatoes with no toppings.
 Both were delicious, and it was nice for some of my family members who were watching their weight or being more mindful of healthy eating to have that option.

 As we age, our health needs and abilities change.
 It’s natural that traditions also have to evolve, but sometimes it can be tough to accept that things aren't like they used to be.
 Different doesn’t have to mean bad.
-Talk to your loved one and find a happy middle ground so you can enjoy a memorable and fun holiday together.
+Talk to your loved one and find a happy middle ground so you can enjoy a memorable and fun afternoon/evening together.

 Call 866-618-7827 or contact a BrightStar Care® home care agency near you to learn how your loved one might benefit from in-home nurse support services.